wgebers/betterpracticesguide/README.md

   * Update the firmware
   * Scan your public IP address from outside your network

 * Use a secure VPN if you need to get back into the network, don't open RDP.
+[LockCrypt spreading via RDP](https://www.alienvault.com/blogs/labs-research/lockcrypt-ransomware-spreading-via-rdp-brute-force-attacks)
 While there are many VPN options out there, choose one that does the following:
   * Has certificate based authentication - passwords are easy, certificates are infinitely harder.
   * Has a good reputation